andreattad/Flower_covers_phenocams/Phase_1.md

   print(duration)
 }

-# Convert from Rdata format to csv format and save all in the same folder
+# Convert from Rdata format to csv format and save all them in the same folder
 for (plot in plotIDs) {
   load(paste0("your/folder/path/ROISREFS_2014/", plot, "/VI/VI.data.Rdata"))
   path.csv <- "your/folder/path/Phase_1_2014_raw_indices/"